 1. Create the right environment

-The real goal of scaling customer service is providing an environment that will allow your customer service specialists to be as efficient as possible.
+The real goal of scaling customer service is to provide an environment that allows customer service specialists to be as efficient as possible.

 Having the right environment in place is of course easier said than done.
 Your customer service reps must know where the corporate priorities are.
 Rackspace prides itself with a story where a support staff while on a call with a customer, hears that the client’s team is hungry and so, ordered them pizza while they were continuing to solve the matter.